rwynn/gtm/README.md

 You may want to distribute event handling between a set of worker processes on different machines.
 To do this you can leverage the **github.com/rwynn/gtm/consistent** package.

-Create a json document containing a list of all the event handlers.
+Create a TOML document containing a list of all the event handlers.

-	{
-		workers: ["Tom", "Dick", "Harry"]
-	}
+	Workers = [ "Tom", "Dick", "Harry" ]

 Create a consistent filter to distribute the work between Tom, Dick, and Harry.